mixpanel/docs/pages/docs/best-practices/create-a-tracking-plan.md

-# Creating A Tracking Plan
+# Create A Tracking Plan

-## Creating a Tracking Plan
+## Create a Tracking Plan

 ### Utilise a Tracking Plan to Tie Key Goals to Events Tracked
 Mixpanel recommends creating a tracking plan based on the key business goals identified from your analytics strategy.
 It should: